-	Soto Sayur Asem is Indonesia’s most popular vegetable soup, being a blend of flavours (spicy due to peppers, with the umami of shrimp paste, and lemongrass freshness) in a sweet broth of tamarind.
-The most common ingredients of the soup are corn, long bean, cabbage, chayote, leaves and melinjo seeds (plant native to Indonesia).
+Soto Sayur Asem is Indonesia’s most popular vegetable soup, being a blend of flavors (spicy due to peppers, with the umami of shrimp paste, and lemongrass freshness) in a sweet broth of tamarind.
+The most common ingredients of the soup are corn, long bean, cabbage, chayote, leaves, and melinjo seeds (a plant native to Indonesia).

-	Gudeg, the most popular dish of Yogyakarta (Island of Java), has meat appearance but is made with green jackfruit cooked slowly in coconut milk, lots of palm sugar and spices.
+Gudeg, the most popular dish of Yogyakarta (Island of Java), has a meat appearance but is made with green jackfruit cooked slowly in coconut milk, lots of palm sugar, and spices.
 Although it is served as the main course, it is quite sweet.
-Usually, Gudeg is served with rice and side dishes such as chicken, boiled egg, krechek (fried and stewed cow skin), tofu and tempeh.
+Usually, Gudeg is served with rice and side dishes such as chicken, boiled egg, krechek (fried and stewed cow skin), tofu, and tempeh.

 Krupuks are fried biscuits made of starch – the same are also found in the Netherlands, called Kroepoek (Indonesia was a colony of the Netherlands for many years).

 There are several types of Krupuks, most of which are made with fish or seafood (some resemble the Mandiopã from Brazil) but can also be made with fruits, vegetables, and rice.
 This crunchy and aromatic appetizer accompanies several popular Indonesian foods such as Cattle and Sotos.

 Perkedel Kentang is a fried dumpling made of potatoes, shallots, and celery (you can also add shrimp, corn, chives, and tofu).
 The word Perkedel is believed to have derived from the Dutch word Frikadeller, a kind of meatball.
 The fried dumpling is very consumed as an appetizer but can also accompany soups.